Gary Jeshel Forrester: Critical reception

 In 2018, Forrester joined with Talei Shirley to form The Dunning-Kruger Effect, an acoustic duo, which recorded the album, "... and with no craven."
-(The Dunning-Kruger Effect, in psychology, is a cognitive bias in which people of low ability have delusions of superiority, and mistakenly assess their abilities as greater than they are.)
 The album features historical songs from ancient England, Ireland, Scotland, and Scandinavia, as well as idiosyncratic versions of more recent folk songs.
-Mike Byrne of the McLeod Newsletter described "... and with no craven" as "melancholic and elegiac ...
-The delivery of these songs is near perfect.
-Talei has a gentle and cadenced voice, and the guitar accompaniment is intimate and knowing."
+Mike Byrne of the McLeod Newsletter described "... and with no craven" as "melancholic and elegiac."